-- 4. "Change in Control" means an event or occurrence set forth in any one or more of subsections (a) through (d) below: - (a) the acquisition by an individual, entity or group (within the meaning of Section 13(d)(3) or 14(d)(2) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") (a "Person") of beneficial ownership of any capital stock of Vistaprint N.V. (or any successor thereto) if, after such acquisition, such Person beneficially owns (within the meaning of Rule 13d-3 promulgated under the Exchange Act) 50% or more of either (x) the thenoutstanding ordinary shares of Vistaprint N.V. (or any successor thereto) (the "Outstanding Vistaprint N.V.
-Ordinary Shares") or (y) the combined voting power of the then-outstanding securities of Vistaprint N.V. (or any successor thereto) entitled to vote generally in the election of directors (the "Outstanding Vistaprint N.V.
-Voting Securities"); provided, however, that for purposes of this subsection (a), the following acquisitions shall not constitute a Change in Control: (i) any acquisition directly from Vistaprint N.V. (or any successor thereto) (excluding an acquisition pursuant to the exercise, conversion or exchange of any security exercisable for, convertible into or exchangeable for ordinary shares or voting securities of Vistaprint N.V. (or any successor thereto), unless the Person exercising, converting or exchanging such security acquired such security directly from Vistaprint N.V. (or any successor thereto) or an underwriter or agent of Vistaprint N.V. (or any successor thereto), (iii) any acquisition by Vistaprint N.V. (or any successor thereto), (iii) any acquisition by Vistaprint N.V. (or any successor thereto), or (iv) any acquisition by any corporation pursuant to a transaction which complies with clauses (i) and (ii) of subsection (c) of this definition; or

-(b) such time as the Continuing Directors (as defined below) do not constitute a majority of the Supervisory Board, where the term "Continuing Director" means at any date a member of the Supervisory Board (i) who was a member of the Supervisory Board on the date of the execution of this Agreement or (ii) who was nominated or elected subsequent to such date by at least a majority of the directors who were Continuing Directors at the time of such nomination or election or whose election to the Supervisory Board was recommended or endorsed by at least a majority of the directors who were Continuing Directors at the time of such nomination or election; provided, however, that there shall be excluded from this clause (ii) any individual whose initial assumption of office occurred as a result of an actual or threatened election contest with respect to the election or removal of directors or other actual or threatened solicitation of proxies or consents, by or on behalf of a person other than the Supervisory Board; or
+- 4. "Change in Control" means an event or occurrence set forth in any one or more of subsections (a) through (d) below: - (a) the acquisition by an individual, entity or group (within the meaning of Section 13(d)(3) or 14(d)(2) of the Securities Exchange Act of 1934, as amended (the "Exchange Act")) (a "Person") of beneficial ownership of any capital stock of Vistaprint N.V. (or any successor thereto) if, after such acquisition, such Person beneficially owns (within the meaning of Rule 13d-3 promulgated under the Exchange Act) 50% or more of either (x) the then-outstanding ordinary shares of Vistaprint N.V. (or any successor thereto) entitled to vote generally in the election of directors (the "Outstanding Vistaprint N.V.
+Voting Securities"); provided, however, that for purposes of this subsection (a), the following acquisitions shall not constitute a Change in Control: (i) any acquisition directly from Vistaprint N.V. (or any successor thereto) (excluding an acquisition pursuant to the exercise, conversion or exchange of any security exercisable for, convertible into or exchangeable for ordinary shares or voting securities of Vistaprint N.V. (or any successor thereto), unless the Person exercising, converting or exchanging such security acquired such security directly from Vistaprint N.V. (or any successor thereto)), (ii) any acquisition by Vistaprint N.V. (or any successor thereto)), (iii) any acquisition by vistaprint N.V. (or any successor thereto) or any corporation controlled by Vistaprint N.V. (or any successor thereto) or any corporation controlled by Vistaprint N.V. (or any successor thereto) or (iv) any acquisition by any corporation pursuant to a transaction which complies with clauses (i) and (ii) of subsection (c) of this definition; or - (b) such time as the Continuing Directors (as defined below) do not constitute a majority of the Supervisory Board, where the term "Continuing Director" means at any date a member of the Supervisory Board (i) who was a member of the Supervisory Board on the date of the execution of this Agreement or (ii) who was nominated or elected subsequent to such date by at least a majority of the directors who were Continuing Directors at the time of such nomination or election or whose election to the Supervisory Board was recommended or endorsed by at least a majority of the directors who were Continuing Directors at the time of such nomination or election; provided, however, that there shall be excluded from this clause (ii) any individual whose initial assumption of office occurred as a result of an actual or threatened election contest with respect to the election or removal of directors or other actual or threatened solicitation of proxies or consents, by or on behalf of a person other than the Supervisory Board; or